Hollywood studios release offer outlining wage increases, AI protections for writers

 Hollywood studios released their offer outlining the highest wage increase for writers in 35 years and protections against artificial intelligence, among other provisions.

-Writers have been picketing outside major studios for 106 days surpassing the 2007-2008 strike.
+Writers have been picketing outside major studios for over 100 days, surpassing the 2007-2008 strike.

 "Our priority is to end the strike so that valued members of the creative community can return to what they do best and to end the hardships that so many people and businesses that service the industry are experiencing," said Carol Lombardini, president of the Alliance of Motion Picture and Television Producers, the union that represents the studios.